 As a result, the provisions banning abortion from the moment a heartbeat can be detected was stripped from HB0108 through an amendment added to the bill on February 12, 2018.
 As such, the new amended version of HB0108 ceased to become a heartbeat bill.

-A fetal heartbeat bill, HB 59 (Full text), was introduced in the Texas House or Representatives on July 18, 2013.
-The bill was filed in the House but was never referred to a committee for consideration.
+Before the 2019 legislative session, one other heartbeat bill had been introduced in the Texas Legislaure back in 2013.
+Heartbeat bill HB 59 was introduced in the House on July 18, 2013 by Rep. Phil King (Dist.
+61).
+HB 59 was filed but was never referred to a committee for consideration.

 A fetal heartbeat bill, HB 97 (Full text), was introduced in Wyoming in January of 2013.
 The bill was struck down by a house committee in February 2013.